storm-sergey/measurement-accuracy/README.md

-## observational error calc
+## Observation measurement accuracy calculator

-This program calculates observational errors with direct measurements in experiments and shows solution.
+This program calculates observational accuracy with direct measurements in experiments and shows solution.

 ### How to fill the spreadsheets:
 *File name should be `Measurements` and format `.xls` or `.xlsx`.
 It looks like `Measurements.xls` or `Measurements.xlsx`.*